cepharum/hitchy/docs-source/api/README.md

 # Hitchy's API

 In this topic you learn [how to access Hitchy's API](#gaining-access) in components of your application.
 It provides a detailed introduction of [features exposed in that API](#api-elements).

-Finally, there is an introduction of additional properties and methods provided as part of [request](#request-helpers) and [response](#response-helpers) data available in controllers and policies.
+Regarding request handling, there is an introduction of special [context for every request handler](#request-context) and additional properties and methods provided as part of [request](#request-helpers) and [response](#response-helpers) descriptors provided as arguments there.

 ## Gaining Access